 Step 3.
 Build Supporting Points

-In my outlines, these are typically just ideas for how I might teach the key ideas.
+In my outlines, these are ideas for how I might teach the key ideas.
 One bullet point might be "chart that shows the power of compounding growth over time," for example.
 I usually put a second leave in the outline for each of the supporting points.

 Remember that we want to teach concepts through a variety of lenses that accommodate different learning styles.
 You could use a second-level bullet point for a visual approach to teaching (charts and graphs), and a separate bullet point for an idea on an audience hands-on method to learning the idea.